mrettl/conforce/README.md

     - `conforce_abq_plugin.py`
     - ...

+There are several possibilities in which folder the plug-in files can be stored.
-To install the Abaqus plug-in, unzip the file in one of the following valid `plugin-folder`:
+Decide for one of the following valid `plugin-folder`s:

-- `plugin_central_dir`: This is an Abaqus environment parameter.
+- `plugin_central_dir`: This folder is defined in the environment file `abaqus_v6.env`.
-  A plug-in in this folder is accessible regardless of the home or current directory.
   For many installations this folder is located in `C:\\SIMULIA\\CAE\\plugins\\{year}`.
+  Plug-ins stored in this folder are accessible for all users.
-- `home_dir\abaqus_plugins`: This is the folder in which Abaqus is started.
+- `current_dir\abaqus_plugins`: This is the folder in which Abaqus is started.
-- `current_dir\abaqus_plugins`: The current work directory can be changed inside Abaqus.
-  Navigate to `File -> Set Work Directory ...` to define this folder.
+  Plug-ins are only accessible if Abaqus is stared again in the same folder.

+Next, unzip the downloaded files and put them in the `plugin-folder` you selected:
 The folder tree should look like:

 - `plugin-folder`